Use of italics

 References and websites

-References are as full as it has been possible to make them, though I have eschewed authors’ first names.
-Some names are more complete (for example, in respect of initials) than those given in a cited reference.
+References are as full as it has been possible to make them.
+I have not included authors’ first names.
 Websites were current at the time of writing.